Nietzsche for physicists: Final comments

 \section{Final comments}

-Contrary to the common belief, Nietzsche was neither an obscure nor an irrationalist thinker.
+Contrary to common belief, Nietzsche was neither an obscure nor an irrationalist thinker.
 Maybe the reason for this opinion is found in his work.
-Writing in aphorisms, Nietzsche constructed a different work from the scientific model.
-Denying all powers to the reason, the philosopher pointed out to the limitations of the reason.
-However, the German philosopher, in his published work and posthumous fragments, exhibited admiration for science and its rationality.
-And with aid of natural sciences (\textit{Naturwissenschaften}) concepts were created.
-In particular, with aid of physics, Nietzsche developed the concept of will to power.
-With the Boscovichean concept of force as more fundamental than the concept of matter, the German philosopher thought about the entire world---a world as forces in struggling.
+Using aphorisms, Nietzsche created his work differently from the scientific model.
+Denying all powers to reason, the philosopher pointed out the limitations of reason.
+However, the German philosopher exhibited an admiration for science and its rationality in his published work and posthumous fragments.
+With the aid of natural sciences (\textit{Naturwissenschaften}) his concepts were created.
+In particular, with the aid of physics, Nietzsche developed the concept of will to power.
+With the Boscovichean concept of force as more fundamental than the concept of matter, the German philosopher thought about the entire world---in terms of forces in struggle.

-His position on the nature of the reality is present.
-A philosophy without facts denies a world in itself or a thing-in-itself.
-The Nietzschean perspectivism is an epistemological option. \enquote{There is no facts, only interpretations} is the \enquote{fundamental true} in Nietzschean philosophy.
-Nietzsche stressed the perspectivistic view of the knowledge because \enquote{this world is will to power}, i.e., this world is plural, such as the interpretations in physics today.
+His position on the nature of reality is more than relevant today.
+A philosophy without facts denies a world in itself, or a thing-in-itself.
+The Nietzschean perspectivism is an epistemological option. \enquote{There are no facts, only interpretations} is the \enquote{fundamental truth} in Nietzschean philosophy.
+Nietzsche stressed the perspectivistic view of knowledge because \enquote{this world is will to power}, i.e., this world is plural, as well as the interpretations in physics today.

 \enquote{\textit{Long live physics!}},\footnote{See GS \S 335, where Nietzsche talks about the importance of the physicist's honesty.} wrote the philosopher in \textit{Gay Science}.
-There is no doubt on the physics influence on Nietzsche's main concepts.
+There is no doubt about the physics influence on the Nietzschean main concepts.
 Will to power and eternal recurrence depend on the physical concept of force to appear.
 But the contrary is not true.
-There is a lack of Nietzsche's influence on physics or physicists.
+There is a lack of Nietzsche's influence on physics and physicists.
 However, in our point of view (a perspective), the Nietzschean perspectivism is a good option to interpret the modern results in physics to ban false dichotomies or the improbable final truth.

-From the important concepts of will to power and perspectivism, I point out to an interpretation where science is viewed as a game.
+From the important concepts of will to power and perspectivism, I derived an interpretation where science is viewed as a game.
 The Dionysian world reveals a world as contest, a game among wills to power.
-The multiplicity of perspectives in science, which obey determined rules, presents science as a game and the scientific activity as \textit{agon}.
+The multiplicity of perspectives in science, which obey imposed rules, presents science as a game and the scientific activity as \textit{agon}.